 Tiger nuts are also popular worldwide, which have nothing to do with male Tigers btw (haha).
 They are a little grassy bulb that's common over in Europe and North Africa.
 Europe and the UK use them a lot.
 They are expensive in the US because they have to be imported here.
 They're very pricey, and there are just cheaper things that we can use instead here in the US.
 So that's why they merely get an honorable mention in my book.

 But at any rate, hopefully, you enjoy and get benefit out of this article.
 Hopefully, you'll get out and catch some more carp.
-If you want to learn more about carp, about different carp fishing techniques and carp rigs, and all that, check here.
+If you want to learn more about carp, different carp fishing techniques and rigs, and all that, check here.
 We also send regular fishing tips and techniques if you subscribe to our weekly newsletter.
 Thanks, and I hope you catch plenty of fish.